-JAVA SPARROW (Lonchura oryzivora) – Java Sparrow
+JAVA SPARROW (Lonchura oryzivora) – (See images below)

 As the English name implies, the Java sparrow (or finch) has been introduced from Indonesia to Hawaii in the 1960s.
 This small bird has a very large bill for its size, which reveals its potential as a voracious seed eater.
 In its native range it has now become threatened, but not so where it was introduced, such as in Hawaii.
 However this bird is ‘non grata’ in the rest of the United States, due to its potentially devastating impact on agriculture, especially rice (hence the Latin name, which means ‘rice eater’).